Aqaba-AI/AqabaAI/README.md

 # 🚀 Aqaba AI - High-Performance Cloud GPU Platform

 [Aqaba AI](https://aqaba.ai) is a cutting-edge cloud GPU platform that provides instant access to high-performance computing resources for AI model training, inference, and deployment.
-We offer dedicated GPU instances including NVIDIA H100s, A100s, and RTX series GPUs, powered by renewable energy infrastructure.
+We offer dedicated GPU instances including NVIDIA H100s, A100s, and RTX series GPUs.

-Our mission is to democratize AI computing by providing affordable, scalable, and environmentally sustainable GPU resources to researchers, developers, and businesses worldwide.
+Our mission is to democratize AI computing by providing affordable, scalable, and sustainable GPU resources to researchers, developers, and businesses worldwide.

 ## ✨ Key Features

 - **🖥️ Dedicated GPU Instances**: Each GPU is exclusively allocated to a single user for maximum performance
 - **⚡ Instant Deployment**: Launch GPU instances in seconds, not minutes
-- **🌱 Green Computing**: 100% renewable energy-powered data centers
 - **💰 Flexible Pricing**: Pay-as-you-go hourly or discounted monthly plans
 - **🔧 Full Root Access**: Complete control over your computing environment
 - **📊 Real-time Monitoring**: Track usage, performance, and costs in real-time